 1. During the rotation, the residents will be taught “fundamentals of infectious diseases” by the faculty during group discussions.
 This will include discussions on interpretation of microbiology laboratory data.

 2. “Clinical Cases Conferences” Infectious diseases clinic case conferences are held every Tuesday (1-2:30 pm) 12 months a year.
 During these conferences, the fellows and residents present interesting/difficult cases they are currently following and managing on the inpatient/consultation service along with the faculty member on service.
 The resident, in addition to presenting the cases, prepares a clinical case summary and obtains and distributes pertinent literature to attendees.
 The fellow helps the residents in presentations of cases.
-These are very well attended conferences by infectious diseases faculty (the departments of internal medicine and pediatrics) and trainees: and community I.D. physicians; diagnostic microbiologists and microbiology technologists from both hospitals; microbiologists from the basic science departments, infection control directors and staff from SIU and two hospitals in town; I.D. research coordinators, I.D. nursing staff, internal medicine residents and rotating medical students.
-The third Tuesday of each month, a joint I.D. - Pulmonary medicine case conference is held; where both I.D. and Pulmonary fellows and other trainees and the faculty from both divisions present and discuss infections of the respiratory tract.
+These are very well attended conferences by infectious diseases faculty (the departments of internal medicine and pediatrics) and trainees, along with community I.D. physicians, diagnostic microbiologists and microbiology technologists from both hospitals, microbiologists from the basic science departments, infection control directors and staff from SIU and two hospitals in town, I.D. research coordinators, I.D. nursing staff, Internal Medicine residents, and rotating medical students.
+The third Tuesday of each month, a joint I.D. - Pulmonary Medicine case conference is held; where both I.D. and Pulmonary fellows, other trainees, and the faculty from both divisions present and discuss infections of the respiratory tract.
 On the days we have I.D. visiting faculty for departmental grand rounds, the cases are discussed by the visiting faculty member.

 “Journal Club” I.D.
 Journal Club is held every Thursday (4:00 – 5:00 pm) 12 months a year.
 These sessions provide a forum for fellows, rotating residents/students, graduate students, and post-doctoral fellows to present papers from the most recent issues of major journals.
 The faculty members on service help them with the selection and usefulness of the papers they present.
 This Journal Club is attended by faculty, graduate students, researchers, and post-doctoral fellows in addition to pediatric and adult I.D. faculty.